lavary/crunz/README.md

 ## Keeping the Output

-Cron jobs usually have outputs, which is normally emailed to the owner of the crontab file, or the user or users set by `MAILTO` environment variable inside the crontab file.
+Cron jobs usually have outputs, which is normally emailed to the owner of the crontab file, or the user(s) set by the `MAILTO` environment variable inside the crontab file.

 We can also redirect the standard output to a physical file using `>` or `>>` operators: